jsarchibald/cs50/exercises/week6.md

 #### Specification

 1. Create a list, with the number of elements equal to the number of frames in the `wave` file, and initialize each element to `None`, the Python equivalent of `NULL`.
-2. Loop through the `reorders` list -- each element is a dictionary with keys `Scrambled` and `Original`.
+2. Loop through the `reorders` list -- each element is a dictionary with keys `Scrambled` and `Original`, and values that are frame numbers.
+   - When using the frame numbers, you'll want to convert from string to integer, e.g. `int(row["Original"])`.
    - Move to the frame indicated by `Scrambled`, as by using `infile.setpos(frame_number)`.
    - Then, set the `Original`th element of the empty list you created to be equal to the frame at the current file pointer location in the `wave` file.
 To get the frame, use `infile.readframes(1)`.
+3. Return the list you created in step 1 and modified in step 2.

 #### Hints